 The identification of a causative pathogen for CAP in children is challenging and usually not necessary in an uncomplicated pneumonia outside the HDU/ICU environment.
 Respiratory virus testing performed by PCR (polymerase chain reaction) should be considered in young children admitted to hospital but the presence of a respiratory pathogen does not rule out the presence of a co-existing bacterial infection requiring antibiotic therapy.
 Identification of bacterial pathogens in respiratory samples is rarely informative in CAP, though the presence of Methicillin-resistant Staphylococcus aureus (MRSA) may direct therapy.
 Mycoplasma pneumoniae may be identified by PCR on respiratory samples, though this test has a low sensitivity and specificity.
-A recent study showed 21.2% of asymptomatic children tested were positive for Mycoplasma pneumoniae via PCR compared with 16.2% of children presenting with a respiratory tract infection, suggesting a high asymptomatic carriage rate among children17.
-In most cases of mycoplasma pneumonia, the addition of macrolide to beta lactam therapy is unnecessary so the role for testing is limited.
+A recent study showed 21.2% of asymptomatic children tested were positive for Mycoplasma pneumoniae via PCR compared with 16.2% of children presenting with a respiratory tract infection, suggesting a high asymptomatic carriage rate among children is unnecessary so the role for testing is limited.

 At present, no blood tests are reliably able to differentiate a viral from a bacterial aetiology in CAP.
 Blood Pneumococcal PCR can be helpful in severe pneumonia and paired mycoplasma serology (IgM and IgG) and Anti Streptolysin O Titre (ASOT) may provide indirect, usually retrospective, aetiological information.
-Significantly elevated C-reactive protein (CRP) levels are suggestive of a bacterial aetiology but should not be interpreted in isolation.
+Significantly elevated C-reactive protein levels are suggestive of a bacterial aetiology but should not be interpreted in isolation.